• About Texas Travel Talk

 • Mill Pond Park

-You’ll find a fantastic playground, swimming pool, nice walking trails, beautiful waterfalls, and pretty scenery.
+You’ll find a fantastic playground, a swimming pool, lovely walking trails, beautiful waterfalls, and a picturesque area.

 • Colorado Bend State Park